archshift/llvm-project/llvm/docs/LangRef.rst

     This attribute by itself does not imply restrictions on inter-procedural optimizations.
 All of the semantic effects the patching may have to be separately conveyed via the linkage type.
+``"partialinit"``
+    If the module flag ``"DisallowPoisonedCallArguments"`` is enabled, the backend may look for this attribute on function call arguments and return values.
+When ``"partialinit"`` is present, the tagged type may legally incorporate uninitialized bits, such as when the passed type is a struct containing padding bits, or a union of differently-sized fields.
+When this attribute is absent at a call site, the backend may infer that a type must be fully initialized at the function call boundary.
 ``"probe-stack"``
     This attribute indicates that the function will trigger a guard region in the end of the stack.
 It ensures that accesses to the stack must be